 Post-operative complications of solid organ transplantation can be categorised into three groups:

-secondary complications arising from waiting for an allograft, e.g. musculoskeletal deconditioning, malnutrition, coagulopathy, reduced cardiopulmonary function, immune compromise
+secondary complications arising from waiting for an allograft, such as musculoskeletal deconditioning, malnutrition, coagulopathy, reduced cardiopulmonary function, immune compromise

-Ten-year graft survival following solid organ transplantation is shown in the figure below (Collaborative Transplant Study (CTS), 2016).
+Ten-year graft survival following solid organ transplantation is shown in figure 6 (Collaborative Transplant Study [CTS], 2016).
 Although short-term survival is excellent (>90%), long-term survival is poor reflecting recurrence of disease, development of chronic rejection or complications related to the need for long-term immunosuppression.